Visit Banff for Easter Weekend

 Rimrock Resort Hotel Easter Brunch

-Sunday Brunch will be offered in the Hawthorn Room and Ballroom at the Rimrock Resort Hotel, and will feature a buffet with breakfast and lunch items and chef attended stations.
+Sunday Brunch will be offered in the Ballroom at the Rimrock Resort Hotel, and will feature a buffet with breakfast and lunch items and chef attended carving stations.

 Reservations: 403 762 3356